 Assessing Mathematics

-Diagnostic tests are used three times a year to support teachers when identifying gaps in learning which can be addressed through the daily fluency sessions (see below) or further teaching either to the whole class or specific groups.
+Maths assessments are used three times a year to support teacher’s in identifying gaps in learning.
+These gaps can be addressed through the daily fluency sessions (see below) or further teaching either to the whole class or specific groups.
+Year Groups meet the Maths Lead after every assessment to discuss every child and how support can be placed to enable children to make further progress.

 Interventions